salahhusa9/laravel-template-components/README.md

 ```
 he accept all normal attributes of div tag and add some new attributes:
 - div-class: add class to div tag (contener div)
-- other attributes will be added to form tag
+- other attributes will be added to div tag (content div)

 ## Supported Templates